idlab-discover/ugain-mlops-k8s/lab-containers.md

 In the previous step you've manually set up 4 containers and a network, and made them work together.
 While this is definitely an improvement over regular OS installs of these services, it still is quite a bit of work setting these up (and tearing them down).

 This is where **Docker Compose** comes in.
 It allows us to write a simple *docker-compose.yml* (YAML) file that describes each of our services.
-Once this file is in place, you can just execute `docker compose up` and all the services will start.
-If you want to bring them down, a simple `docker compose down` is all it takes.
+Once this file is in place, you can just execute `docker-compose up` and all the services will start.
+If you want to bring them down, a simple `docker-compose down` is all it takes.
 We will now do this for our 4 services, but first make sure all running containers are stopped.

 > :information_source: Use `docker ps -a` to list all existing containers and `docker rm -f [container]` to force delete the containers (even if they are running).
 If you do not delete them, Docker will complain that containers with the same name already exist.
 We can also remove the created network with `docker network rm [network]`.